Yandex Cloud

 3. Wait for the operation to complete.

-For more information, see the Terraform provider documentation.
+For more information, see this Terraform provider article.

-1. Get an IAM token for API authentication and put it into the environment variable:
+1. Get an IAM token for API authentication and save it as an environment variable:

 export IAM_TOKEN="<IAM_token>"

-2. Use the User.create method and send the following request, e.g., via cURL:
+2. Use the User.Create method and send the following request, e.g., via cURL:

 {